jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Affine and projective algebraic curves.md

 ---

-However, complete intersections are not the only
+However, complete intersections are not the only curves in projective space.

 ##### _example:_ the twisted cubic

 The twisted cubic is the image of $H : \mathbb{C} \mathbb{P}^1 \to \mathbb{C} \mathbb{P}^3$ by $(x : y) \mapsto (x^{3} : x^{2} y : xy^{2} : y^{3})$.
 This curve is the zero locus of three polynomials (and cannot be written as the zero locus of two) — $f_{1}(x_{0} : x_{1} : x_{2} : x_{3}) = x_{0} x_{3} - x_{1} x_{2}$, $f_{2}(x_{0} : x_{1} : x_{2} : x_{3}) = x_{0} x_{2} - x_{1}^{2}$ and $f(x_{0} : x_{1} : x_{2} : x_{3}) = x_{1} x_{3} - x^{2}$.

-However, near any point on the curve, only two of the three equations are necessary, so it really is a Riemann surface in $\mathbb{C} \mathbb{P}^3$.
+However, near any point on the curve, only two of the three equations are necessary, so it is locally isomorphic to a complete intersection curve, and thus, a Riemann surface in $\mathbb{C}\mathbb{P}^3$.

 ---